100 Heroes: Alvin Ailey

 In 1958, Ailey launched his own dance company – Alvin Ailey American Dance Theater.

-Ailey’s choreography was a dynamic and vibrant mix growing out of his training in ballet, modern dance, jazz, and African dance techniques.
+Ailey’s choreography was a dynamic and vibrant mix developed through his training in ballet, modern dance, jazz, and African dance techniques.
 Ailey insisted upon a complete theatrical experience, including costumes, lighting, and make-up.

 Ailey created 79 pieces for his company, and the company’s repertoire has since expanded to include pieces from other choreographers.